ResetXPDR/MSFS2020_AutoFPS/README.md

 - Auto target FPS option, which is useful if you don't know what target FPS to choose or if your flight types are so varied that a single target FPS value is not always appropriate,
 - Cloud quality decrease option for when either FPS can't be achieved at the lowest desired TLOD or when the GPU load is too high,
 - Automatic OLOD adjustment option based on an automatic or user-definable OLOD range and altitude band (AGL),
-- Simultaneous PC, FG and VR mode compatibilty including correct FG FPS display and separate FPS targets for each mode,
+- Simultaneous PC, FG (native nVidia, FG mod and Lossless Scaling) and VR mode compatibilty, including correct FG FPS display, and separate FPS targets for each mode,
 - A greatly simplified non-expert default UI option that uses pre-defined settings for an automated experience suited to most user scenarios,
 - Auto detection and protection from known similar apps already running or incompatibilities with newer MSFS versions, and
 - Auto restoration of original MSFS settings changed by the app, recently enhanced to withstand MSFS CTDs.<br><br>